 Related to UE indication of panel related information, it is possible that gNB provides indication/configuration of such panel-related hypotheis in CSI-report configuration.

 Intel/Qualcomm/DOCOMO (?) supports such gNB configuration.
 Apple thinks this can be supported for CSI feedback, but not beam feedback.

 Offline proposal

+Continue discussion